kulsoomrasheed/nykaaClone/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Set up environment variables.
-4. Run the development server using `npm run dev`.

 ## 💡 Future Enhancements
 This project is always evolving.
 Future enhancements may include payment integration, additional features, and further optimization.